 Click “OK” in Certificate manager

-Click “OK” In original Options window to get back into Firefox
+Click “OK” In original Options window to get back into FirefoxEdit Apache config for encryption only access to password protected folders.

 Make folders accessible with SSL encryption only

-Alias /web_folder_name “C:/xampp/foldername
+Alias /web_folder_name “C:/xampp/foldername”

 <Directory “C:/xampp/foldername“>